 Trustpilot is an online review community that everyone can use for free to improve their shopping experiences.
 Each review tells a story, which is valuable to other consumers and the reviewed business.

-To write a review, you must have had a recent, genuine experience with the business — as explained in our guidelines (see here our US and UK versions).
+To write a review, you must have had a recent, genuine experience with the business—as explained in our Guidelines for Reviewers (see here our US and UK versions).
 It's not enough that you have an opinion about a business!
 Read more about who can write a review and when.

 Equal rules for all

 We're confident that the vast majority of reviewers write about real experiences.
 However, if companies don't believe that a reviewer has had a genuine experience with them, they can use our Find Reviewer tool to ask the reviewer for further information.
 If a response isn't received within 5 days, the company can then report the review and request documentation to verify it.
 All businesses have the right to do this, regardless of whether they subscribe to Trustpilot's paid services or not.

 The option to request documentation must not be abused by companies.
 For example, companies may not systematically request documentation for all of their negative reviews.
 Such behavior violates our guidelines and we take appropriate action if we see this happening.

 A company must only report a review to request documentation where there is doubt that the reviewer has had a genuine experience with them.

 Where there is uncertainty, documentation clearly showing that a reviewer has had an experience clarifies the relationship between business and reviewer and helps make Trustpilot more trustworthy.